 In Buddhism, they call this the monkey mind, jumping from one train of thought to another one.
 In this category, we find breath following but also mantra meditation and loving-kindness meditation or zazen.

 There is also a very well-known type of insight meditation in the west.
 It is called mindfulness meditation.

 And although it resembles breath meditation, it is going one step further.
 Once the mind is sufficiently stable, we can venture out and explore whatever happens in our body and mind.

-So if a thought happens, you look at it and then come back to the breath.
-The same is true for when an emotion or bodily sensation happen: you just notice it and come back to the breath.
+So if a thought happens, you look at it and then return to the breath.
+The same is true for when an emotion or bodily sensation happens: you just notice it and come back to the breath.

 So how exactly is this leading to insight?

 Well, after a substantial time of doing this exercise, you will start to notice tendencies in yourself that you did not know you had.
 This knowledge can then be used as a reminder in your own life to rethink maybe how you do things (or not, it is up to you).

 Meditation is used in different contexts and in different settings.
 And this makes that the uses people want to make of it also differ.

 Contemplative traditions like monks in Buddhism or Hinduism are always trained in the two pillars of meditation as described above.

 The aim of those traditions is always to get to the wisdom stage.
 But they know and acknowledge that the untrained mind is not suited to get to the wisdom stage.
 The mind is simply too volatile.